-May is national BBQ month!
-It's time get that grill out and do some grillin' and chillin'!
+May is National BBQ month!
+It's time to get that grill out and do some grillin' and chillin'!
 We have a smattering of BBQ sauce recipes (all made with Fire Cider) to cover all your meat...Literally.
-Whether its beef, chicken or pork
+Whether it's beef, chicken or pork:

 Classic Texas sauce.
 Simple.
 Easy.